Breakpoint23/Portfolio/README.md

+#### Installation
+- Requirements are in requirement.txt file.

+1. run the **submit.py** file in api directory which runs flask api to get data from java script and send it to pytorch.

+2. Run the `streamlit run home.py` command for starting the web app at **localhost:8501**.

 #### Key Press Recorder

 This is a simple key press recorder.
 It records the key press events and sends them to the server.
 - The clear text button clears all the recording (except Enrolled sample)